Family Guy controversies: Terri Schiavo controversy

-During the episode "Peter-assment" (season 8, 2010), a musical number featured animated children singing lines such as "Terri Schiavo is kinda alive-o" and "[She's] the most expensive plant you'll ever see."
-This was seen as mockery of the disability and death of Terri Schiavo, a woman who sustained massive brain damage and stayed in a persistent vegetative state for many years.
+In the episode "Peter-assment" (season 8, 2010), Stewie's preschool class performs a play about Terri Schiavo, during which they sing a song that contains lyrics such as "Terri Schiavo is kinda alive-o" and "[She's] the most expensive plant you'll ever see."
+This was seen as mockery of the disability and death of Schiavo, who sustained massive brain damage and stayed in a persistent vegetative state for many years.
 Many protests emerged from people who claimed the program showed prejudice against people with brain injuries.
 That included protests from the American Life League and from Schiavo's family, who were upset over Family Guy's parody of Terri's case.
 Bobby Schindler Jr., her brother, urged Fox to cancel Family Guy altogether.

 Domestic violence controversy

-Media analysts reacted negatively to the treatment of domestic violence in the infamous episode "Screams of Silence: The Story of Brenda Q" (season 10, 2011).
+Media analysts reacted negatively to the treatment of domestic violence in the episode "Screams of Silence: The Story of Brenda Q" (season 10, 2011).
 A. J. Hammer of Showbiz Tonight said of the episode, "Like so many other people, I was just shocked by what I saw on Family Guy last night...It was really just a depressing half hour of television."
 Whitney Jefferson of Jezebel, a feminist website, also strongly criticized the episode for its storyline involving Brenda and her boyfriend, Jeff: "Personally, I'm way beyond being offended by the show — I've long been numbed to shock-value offensiveness — and had stopped watching years ago anyhow.
 But being a sucker for Halloween-themed episodes, I tuned into Fox's "Animation Domination" comedy block last night.
 What I saw was seriously awful."
 Jefferson ended her review of the episode by stating that the show was "Definitely the scariest Halloween special we've ever seen."

-The show has also been heavily criticized for its constant depictions of violence against women.
+The show has also been heavily criticized for its frequent depictions of violence against women.
 "We counted how many successive episodes we could watch before we found one that didn't involve an act of violence against a woman.
 We managed 14.
 That's 14 episodes of Family Guy before a 20-minute episode that didn't feature Meg, Lois, or another female character being knocked to the ground, murdered, or slapped."

 Boston Marathon controversy

 The episode "Turban Cowboy", aired on March 17, 2013, contained a cutaway gag showing Peter committing mass murder at the Boston Marathon by plowing his car through the runners.
 After the bombing at the 2013 Boston Marathon, which occurred about a month after the episode's air date, April 15, Fox promptly removed the "Turban Cowboy" episode from Fox.com and Hulu.
 The network also stated it had no immediate plans to broadcast the episode again (although it was back on the air by 2014).
-The episode was still aired on Adult Swim and TBS and later FXX, FX and Freeform.